projectcalico/calico/maintenance/monitor/monitor-component-visual.md

 Grafana datasources are storage backends for your time series data.
 Each data source has a specific Query Editor that is customized for the features and capabilities that the particular data source exposes.

-> **Note**: Guide with greater detail about Grafana datasources can be found [at this link](https://grafana.com/docs/grafana/latest/features/datasources/).
+> **Note**: Guide with greater detail about Grafana datasources can be found {% include open-new-window.html text='at this link' url='https://grafana.com/docs/grafana/latest/features/datasources/' %}.
    {: .alert .alert-info}

 In this section you will use Grafana provisioning capabilities to create a prometheus datasource.

-> **Note**: Guide with greater detail about provisioning can be found [at this link](https://grafana.com/docs/grafana/latest/administration/provisioning/).
+> **Note**: Guide with greater detail about provisioning can be found {% include open-new-window.html text='at this link' url='https://grafana.com/docs/grafana/latest/administration/provisioning/' %}.
    {: .alert .alert-info}

 Here You setup a datasource and pointing it to the prometheus service in your cluster.